stseelig/libttaR/README.md

 LIBTTAr_OPT_DISABLE_MCH\
 	disables the general/multichannel loop

+#### Old/Weak CPU
 LIBTTAr_OPT_PREFER_LOOKUP_TABLES\
-	makes some operations use lookup tables (for weak CPUs like a Celeron)
+	makes some operations use lookup tables

+LIBTTAr_OPT_BRANCHING_FILTER\
+	uses code that is not as SIMD friendly, but can be better

 ## Basic Usage
 $ ttaR encode file.(wav|w64)\